weaselkeeper/misc_monitoring_scripts/README.md

 If one of the checks is triggered, an email will be sent via local mailserver to the specified MAILTO.

+usage: webapp_monitor.py [-h] [-n] [-d]

+Pass cli options to script

+optional arguments:
+  -h, --help      show this help message and exit
+  -n, --noreport  run the check, but do not trigger a report -d, --debug

 =============================================================================

 cereberus.py